shamansir/ielm/README.md

 You may use the local install as well, then run `node ./node_modules/ielm/cli.js` from your project directory.

+If you have a copy of `iElm` from Github or elsewhere, you may provide a path to its directory with `path=/path/to/ielm`.

 ## Clean run

 You may run `npm run clean-start` to force cleaning `elm-stuff` in the ouput directory and re-installing even those Elm packages which were already installed.